Afghanistan to release detainees despite US objections

 The facility, which housed mainly Taliban and other insurgents captured by Western military forces, was also at the centre of a number of prisoner abuse allegations.

-Afghan government officials suggest the prisoners could be released in a few days, but the US says it expects the release to take place on Thursday.'New low'
+Afghan government officials suggest the prisoners could be released in a few days, but the US says it expects the release to take place on Thursday.

 In a statement released on Wednesday, the US military "expressed strong concern about the potential threats these detainees pose to coalition forces and Afghan security forces and civilians".